Al-Andalus

-Christians and Jews were subject to a special tax called jizya to the state, which in return provided internal autonomy in practicing their religion, and offered the same level of protection by the Muslim rulers.
-Peaceful coexistence led to their economic and social expansion.
-Their status was that of Dhimmis, non-Muslims living in a land governed by Muslims.

 For much of its history, al-Andalus existed in conflict with Christian kingdoms to the north.
-After the fall of the Umayyad caliphate, al-Andalus was fragmented into minor states and principalities.
-Attacks from the Christians intensified, led by the Castilians under Alfonso VI.
-The Almoravid empire intervened and repelled the Christian attacks on the region, deposing the weak Andalusi Muslim princes including al-Andalus under direct Berber rule.
-In the next century and a half, al-Andalus became a province of the Berber Muslim empires of the Almoravids and Almohads, both based in Marrakesh.
+After the fall of the Umayyad caliphate, al-Andalus was fragmented into taifa states and principalities, some of which (such as the Taifa of Toledo, the Taifa of Zaragoza, the Taifa of Seville and the Taifa of Badajoz) reached considerable territorial extent.
+After the Christian capture of Toledo in 1085, the Almoravid empire intervened and repelled attacks on the region, then brought al-Andalus under direct Almoravid rule.
+For the next century and a half, al-Andalus became a province of the Muslim empires of the Almoravids and their successors, the Almohads, both based in Marrakesh.

-Ultimately, the Christian kingdoms in the north of the Iberian Peninsula overpowered the Muslim states to the south.
-In 1085, Alfonso VI captured Toledo, starting a gradual decline of Muslim power.
-With the fall of Córdoba in 1236, most of the south quickly fell under Christian rule, and the Emirate of Granada became a tributary state of the Kingdom of Castile two years later.
-In 1249, the Portuguese Reconquista culminated with the conquest of the Algarve by Afonso III, leaving Granada as the last Muslim state on the Iberian Peninsula.
-Finally, on January 2, 1492, Emir Muhammad XII surrendered the Emirate of Granada to Queen Isabella I of Castile, completing the Christian Reconquista of the peninsula.
+Ultimately, the northern Christian kingdoms overpowered the Muslim states to the south.
+In the 13th century, most of the south quickly fell under Christian rule, with Gharb al-Andalus, the Guadalquivir Valley and Eastern al-Andalus falling to Portuguese, Castilian, and Aragonese conquests.
+This left the Emirate of Granada, that was to become a tributary state of the Crown of Castile, as the remaining Muslim state on the Iberian Peninsula, and was surrendered in 1492 to the Catholic Monarchs.

-Name
+Etymology

 The toponym al-Andalus is first attested by inscriptions on coins minted in 716 by the new Muslim government of Iberia.
 These coins, called dinars, were inscribed in both Latin and Arabic.
-The etymology of the name al-Andalus has traditionally been derived from the name of the Vandals (vándalos in Spanish); however, proposals since the 1980s have challenged this tradition.
+The etymology of the name al-Andalus has traditionally been derived from the name of the Vandals (vándalos in Spanish, vândalos in Portuguese).

+Since the 1980s, several alternative etymologies have challenged this tradition.
 In 1986, Joaquín Vallvé proposed that al-Andalus was a corruption of the name Atlantis.
 Heinz Halm in 1989 derived the name from a Gothic term, *landahlauts, and in 2002, Georg Bossong suggested its derivation from a pre-Roman substrate.